telerik/winforms-docs/controls/richtexteditor/ui-for-applying-rich-text-formatting/editing-images.md

 * [Disable Image Editing Capabilities](#disable-image-editing-capabilities)

-__RadRichTextEditor__ allow editing images that have been inserted in the editor.
+__RadRichTextEditor__ allows editing images that have been inserted in the editor.
 Currently, you can resize, rotate and drag and drop images.
 The supported image formats are as follows:

 * JPEG